probcomp/Gen2DAgentMotion.jl/README.md

 The example places a uniform prior distribution on the destination of the agent within a known floorplan.
 Given a known starting location, and a set of noisy observations, the algorithm uses Gen's importance sampling to perform probabilistic inference over the destination of the agent.
-Below are images generated from the minimal example for four different observation sequences:
+Below are images generated from the minimal example for four different observation sequences.
+Observed locations are shown in black and conditional posterior samples of the destination are shown in red:

 ![Inferences from minimal example](/examples/minimal/inferences.png)